galenseilis/old_blog/_posts/2023-08-07-wilcoxons-heuristic.md

 > The above diagram is quite misleading in multiple respects, not all of which will I cover here.
 Do **not** use this diagram to guide your analysis.
 {: .prompt-danger }

-This itself is a problematic practice as such charts rarely cover the myriad of considerations required in a real analysis.
+Following such diagrams thoughtlessly is a problematic practice as such charts rarely cover the myriad of considerations required in a real analysis.
 Furthermore, in such charts a list of so-called "parametric assumptions" are given.
 Exactly what constitutes this list of assumptions can vary, but four commonly-given assumptions are as follows:

 - normality of error
 - homoskedasticity